Pilot Grant Program

 The Musculoskeletal Research Pilot Grant Program will make funds available to support pilot research in musculoskeletal biology.
 Funding is provided by the National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS) via the MiMHC Center.
 Proposals may involve biomedical science, clinical physiology and pathophysiology, health services research, studies on patient reported outcomes, or behavioral and social science research.
 The MiMHC Center has a particular interest in studies that, if successful, might improve health and independence throughout life.

-P&F Grant applications for 2022 is now closed .
-Recipients of the 2022 grant awards will be announced in early 2022.
+P&F Grant applications for 2024 is now open.
+Submit completed applications to Sarah Boston (email@example.com) by October 13, 2023.
+Recipients of the 2024 grant awards will be announced in early 2024.

 This pilot grant program is open to those who hold full time faculty positions in either the tenure track or research track and will prioritize awards to Assistant Professors and Research Investigators, specifically those who have not yet received NIH R01 or equivalent funding.
 Mid-career faculty (Associate Professors) are also eligible provided they demonstrate that the proposed project represents a significant new direction for their research program.
 The principal investigator must be an MiMHC member.
 Prior awardees are not eligible to apply.
 Those applications deemed eligible will undergo a full peer-review.
 Faculty are strongly encouraged to contact Dr. Brooks with questions about eligibility prior to submission.